NOAA-PSL/score-monitoring/README.md

     register_file_type()
     register_metric_type()
 ```
-Comments are added by putting a *#* (hashtag) in front of the line of code.
-Comment out any functions which are *not* being used for registration prior to running the script.

 In order to run the script, the anaconda3 module must be active.
 If needed, please see the steps to load modules in step 6.